4nd2in/edu/pages/Linux.md

 				- _Group ID_: the numeric ID of the first of the groups of which the user is a member
 				- _Home directory_: the initial directory into which the user is placed after logging in
 				- _Login shell_: the name of the program to be executed to interpret user commands
-			- The superuser also known as _root_ has special privileges in the system.
-His account has the user ID of 0.
+			- The superuser has special privileges in the system.
+His account has the user ID of 0 and the user name _root_.
+The superuser bypasses all permission checks in the system.
 		- ### Groups
 			- One user can be in multiple groups.
 Groups are made to easily administrate file access for multiple users.
 Each group is identified by a single line in the system group file `/etc/group`:
 				- _Group name_: the unique name of the group